Do I need specialized medical training or

 Franchisees benefit from Good Feet's operations and training manuals, sales staff training and certification, money saving vendor relationships, (READ MORE)

 mass media advertising in television (infomercials and short form), radio and print ads, digital and local marketing programs, and market research.
-Enjoy frequent and consistent communication with your support staff through email, phone calls, newsletters, meetings, webinars, optional participation on monthly advisory committees, and an annual franchisee convention!
+Enjoy frequent and consistent communication with your support staff through email, phone calls, newsletters, meetings, webinars, optional participation on monthly advisory committees, and a franchisee convention!

 What are the financial requirements to be considered for a franchise?